Home

 The population of OK is just over 3.5 million.
 550/3,500,000=5.5/35,000.
 This means there is 1 centenarian for every 7,143 people in our state.

-Our oldest known man in Oklahoma is now Prabhakar Dhotrekar of Stillwater; date of birth February 5, 1919.
+Our oldest known living man in Oklahoma is Prabhakar Dhotrekar of Stillwater; date of birth February 5, 1919.

-Our oldest known woman in Oklahoma is SUPERCENTENARIAN Lois Boston of Guymon; date of birth May 10, 1913.
+Our oldest known living woman in Oklahoma is SUPERCENTENARIAN Fannie Jones of Oklahoma City was born on August 21, 1913.

-We have honored three centenarians with six generation families: Viola Fletcher, Jannetta Walls and Phyllis White.
+We have honored four living centenarians with six generation families: Viola Fletcher, Jannetta Walls, and Phyllis White.

 In modern times, our oldest supercentenarian died in 2015 at the age of 114.
 Ora Holland lived in Tulsa most of her life, moving to OKC for the last four years.